New York Shit

 "New York Shit" is a song by American rapper Busta Rhymes, released July 10, 2006 as the third single from his seventh studio album The Big Bang (2006).
-The song, produced by American record producer DJ Scratch, contains a sample of "Faded Lady" as performed by Soul Sensation Orchestra.
-Additionally the song features vocals from American musician Swizz Beatz, a longtime collaborator of Busta Rhymes.
+The song, produced by DJ Scratch, contains a sample of "Faded Lady" by Soul Sensation Orchestra.
+Additionally, the song features vocals from Swizz Beatz, a longtime collaborator of Busta Rhymes.

 Music video

-The music video for the song, directed by Benny Boom, features scenes of Busta Rhymes performing live in concert with other artists, and shows various places of New York City, including cameo appearances by fellow NYC acts such as Rakim, Q-Tip, Slick Rick and RZA, among others, as well as images of deceased artists, namely The Notorious B.I.G., Big Pun, Ol Dirty Bastard and Jam Master Jay.
+The music video for the song, directed by Benny Boom, features scenes of Busta Rhymes performing live in HOT 97's Summer Jam on June 4th 2006, and shows various places of New York City, including cameo appearances by fellow NYC acts such as Rakim, Q-Tip, Slick Rick, and RZA, among others, as well as images of deceased artists, namely the Notorious B.I.G., Big Pun, Ol' Dirty Bastard, and Jam Master Jay.